idaunis/json-w/README.md

 ---

-Note: by contributing code to the JSON-W project in any form, including sendinga pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code under the terms of the BSD 3-Clause License.
+Note: by contributing code to the JSON-W project in any form, including sending a pull request via Github, a code fragment or patch via private email or public discussion groups, you agree to release your code under the terms of the BSD 3-Clause License.